telerik/winforms-docs/controls/layoutcontrol/properties-events-and-methods.md

 ---
 title: Properties, Methods and Events
-page_title: Properties, Methods and Events | RadLayoutControl
+page_title: Properties, Methods and Events - WinForms LayoutControl
 description: This article lists the most commonly used properties, methods and events of RadLayoutControl.
 slug: winforms/layoutcontrol/properties-methods-and-events
 tags: properties,,events,and,methods